 Additional Information About Alcoholism

 Alcohol affects people differently based on several factors.
 These include the amount someone consumes along with a person’s diet, height, and weight.
 There’s research demonstrating that alcohol affects males and females differently.
 This can make it hard to accurately judge an appropriate amount to drink or to know how drunk someone is.

 Sometimes a drinking problem begins when someone is trying to mask the pain of mental illness.
 For example, someone might want to subdue their depression by drinking to the point that they feel good.
 Many people suffering from mental illnesses including PTSD, bipolar disorder, schizophrenia, or postpartum depression may rely on alcohol to make them feel better.

 Overcoming alcoholism, like any other form of addiction, can be difficult.
 Stopping cold turkey is one of the most dangerous routes to take.
-After physical dependence, people are at risk of seizures, heart problems and death if they suddenly quit drinking.
+After physical dependence, people are at risk of seizures, heart problems, and death if they suddenly quit drinking.
 That’s why it’s important to consider medically supervised detox from alcohol.
-Seeking out professional care for alcohol detox is very much advised.

 Are you someone with a drinking problem or seeking to help a loved one who is an alcoholic?
 We’re here to assist you in the best ways that we can.
 We believe that anyone who makes a mistake with alcohol addiction deserves a second chance to live a better life.
 We offer a range of treatment programs, including:

 - Partial hospitalization program

 - Intensive outpatient program